Tips on Creating a Job Posting That Stands Out and Gets Results

 Nearly 50 million Americans voluntarily left their jobs in 2021, according to the Bureau of Labor Statistics.
-What workers want from their employers has changed greatly since the start of the pandemic.
+What workers want from their employers has changed greatly in the past year.
 To help you attract the best candidates for your business, our staffing experts share the three most important things that job seekers are looking for in job postings.

 - Schedule flexibility